websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/defining-headers-and-footers/managing-master-page-templates.md

    ![Click the More link in the Page Design Option menu to change access the Master Page Template General Options](./managing-master-page-templates/images/06.png)

-1. Select the *Define a specific look and feel for this page* button.
+1. Select *Define a specific look and feel for this page*.

     ![Select a new Master Page Template from the available options.](./managing-master-page-templates/images/05.png)

-1. Scroll down and click the *Change Current Theme* button.
+1. Scroll down and click *Change Current Theme*.
-1. From the list of *Available Themes*, select a new Theme, and click *Save* to apply the changes.
+1. From the list of *Available Themes*, select a new Theme and click *Save* to apply the changes.

 ## Additional Information